gianm/druid/docs/content/ingestion/intro.md

 ## Concepts

 Druid supports a variety of data ingestion methods, also called _indexing_ methods.
-In general, with any method, Druid will load data from some external source, convert it into Druid's columnar format, and then store it in immutable _segments_ in your [deep storage](../dependencies/deep-storage.html).
+In general, with any method, Druid will load data from some external location, convert it into Druid's columnar format, and then store it in immutable _segments_ in your [deep storage](../dependencies/deep-storage.html).
 In most ingestion methods, this work is done by Druid MiddleManager nodes.
 One exception is Hadoop-based ingestion, where this work is instead done using a Hadoop MapReduce job on YARN (although MiddleManager nodes are still involved in starting and monitoring the Hadoop jobs).